-Omnidawn is now seeking interns for the Spring 2018 semester!
+Beginning Summer 2018, Omnidawn will be seeking interns for the Fall 2018 semester

 Omnidawn Publishing seeks interns with an interest in poetry and/or fabulist fiction to work with us at our Oakland office for 8-10 hours a week.
 The internship program will focus on marketing, copywriting, and generally learning the inner workings of a small press.
 Our standard internship period is 12 months, but we are willing to consider semester-long or summer-long internships on a case by case basis.